kokwoo/main/docs/Dev-Guide.md

 <img src="images/dev-guide/Tempo-Relation.GIF">
 > Figure 3: `Tempo`'s relation to other classes within Tempo

-The `Tempo` class is also main executable class for Tempo.
-Also, thro
+The `Tempo` class is the main entry/exit point for users in Tempo.
+It is also Tempo's only executable class from the command line.
+Also, Tempo is responsible for listening to inputs read by `RequestHandler` and when the *exit* command has been called, terminates the program.

 #### Significant Methods
 |Return Type | Method Name | Description|